nishantvarma/resources/README.md

 - <sub>"If I have seen further than others, it is by standing on the shoulders of giants." — Isaac Newton</sub>
 - <sub>"An equation for me has no meaning, unless it expresses a thought of God." — Srinivasa Ramanujan</sub>

+## Anecdotes
+- <sub> Max Planck was told by his professor to not go into Physics because "almost everything is already discovered".
+Planck said he didn't want to discover anything, just learn the fundamentals.
+He went on to originate quantum theory and win a Nobel Prize.</sub>

 ## Tips

 Read the works of Alan Kay, Brian Kernighan, Donald Knuth, Edward Dijkstra, Niklaus Wirth, Tony Hoare etc.